Legal Advocacy

 A DVPO is free to file.

-Children are welcome in our office, but children can not be present in the courtroom.
+Children are welcome in our office, but children are not usually allowed to be present in the courtroom, so make sure that you discuss the options available to you with your legal advocate.

-Other legal services include help filing for victim compensation, the address confidentiality program, and being present while you make a police report to an officer at our office.
+Other legal services include help filing for victim compensation, the address confidentiality program, and staff presence while you make a police report to an officer at our office.

 Unfortunately, we can not provide help in criminal matters, divorce, or custody cases.